tedhchen/ESS-ResearchDesign/_modules/session02.md

 ---
 title: 'Week 2.
 Engaging the Discipline I: Who are we and what do we do as environmental social scientists?
-(Aug 28)'
+(Sep 3)'
 type: outline
 ---